-(13) "Property insurance" means property insurance as defined in s.
-624.604 and covers real and personal property within the corporate limits of any municipality, or within the boundaries of any special fire control district, within the state.
-"Multiple peril" means a combination or package policy that includes both property and casualty coverage for a single premium.
+(18) "Property insurance" means property insurance as defined in s.
+624.604 and covers real and personal property within the corporate limits of a municipality, or within the boundaries of a special fire control district, within the state.
+The term "multiple peril" means a combination or package policy that includes both property and casualty coverage for a single premium.

-(14) "Retiree" or "retired firefighter" means a firefighter who has entered retirement status.
-For the purposes of a plan that includes a Deferred Retirement Option Plan (DROP), a firefighter who enters the DROP shall be considered a retiree for all purposes of the plan.
-However, a firefighter who enters the DROP and who is otherwise eligible to participate shall not thereby be precluded from participating, or continuing to participate, in a supplemental plan in existence on, or created after, the effective date of this act.
+(19) "Retiree" or "retired firefighter" means a firefighter who has entered retirement status.
+For the purposes of a plan that includes a Deferred Retirement Option Plan (DROP), a firefighter who enters the DROP is considered a retiree for all purposes of the plan.
+However, a firefighter who enters the DROP and who is otherwise eligible to participate may not be precluded from participation or continued participation in a supplemental plan in existence on, or created after, March 12, 1999.

-(15) "Retirement" means a firefighter's separation from city or fire district employment as a firefighter with immediate eligibility for receipt of benefits under the plan.
+(20) "Retirement" means a firefighter's separation from municipal or fire district employment as a firefighter with immediate eligibility for benefits under the plan.
 For purposes of a plan that includes a Deferred Retirement Option Plan (DROP), "retirement" means the date a firefighter enters the DROP.